Monoporeia: Life cycle

 After mating in the autumn and bearing over the winter, the female M. affinis gives birth to 20–30 offspring, which only happens once during its 2–4 year lifespan.

 Taxonomic history

 Monoporeia affinis was originally described in the genus Pontoporeia by Gustaf Lindström in 1855.
-It was moved to the new genus Monoporeia by Edward L. Bousfield in 1989, alongside two other species, "M. microphthalma" and "M. gurjanovae", which are now considered synonyms of M. affinis.
+It was moved to the new genus Monoporeia by Edward L. Bousfield in 1989, alongside two other species, M. microphthalma and M. gurjanovae.